zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Duration:** Days to years
 **Experience:** Accumulation, absorption, filling

 Before any specific creation begins, a period of saturation is required.
 The creator absorbs material: experiences, techniques, knowledge, impressions.
-This is not yet directed toward any particular output—it is the filling of the reservoir.
+This is not yet directed toward any particular output, it is the filling of the reservoir.

 **Characteristics:**
 - Receptive rather than productive